 - Trench or building collapses

-How Do You Protect Yourself, Your Employees & Your Business?
+How To You Protect Yourself, your Employees, & Your Business

 The very best way to prepare for the unexpected is to respond to an emergency before it occurs.
-When you are involved in an emergency it is hard to think clearly and logically to put a plan in place.
-It is imperative that you have a safety plan prepared before an emergency occurs.
+When involved in an emergency, it is hard to think clearly and logically to implement a plan.
+It would be best if you had a safety plan prepared before an emergency happens.

 How Can Safety Meeting Outlines Help You?

 Safety Meeting Outlines Inc. was founded to create a tool that makes it easy for Weekly Safety Meetings to take place on the job.
-By your team making safety a regular and normal part of the workday, you are sending a clear message that safety is an important company value to your team.
+By making your team's safety a regular and expected part of the workday, you are clearly saying that safety is a crucial company value to your team.
 There is no doubt that safety training reduces accidents and increases profits.
-Safety training must happen and it is best to happen on-site where the employees are and emergencies can happen.
+Safety training must happen, and it is best to happen on-site where the employees are, and emergencies can happen.